1. Welcome and Intro

 The easiest way to manage the Browser Title and not have to worry about it and its relevancy to the contents of your page, is to make sure that your post and page titles are:

-- Front-end loaded with your search terms, category words, and tags (the Order of Words Matter)
+- Front-end loaded with your search terms, categories, and tags

-Letting WordPress do its thing and auto assign the browser title results in one less thing you need to worry about—and—makes you craft a clever, search-term rich post title.
+Letting WordPress auto assign the browser title results in one less thing you need to worry about—and—makes you craft a clever, search-term-rich post title.

 Yoast refers to the Browser Title/Document Title as the "SEO Title" inside the plugin, and as "Page Title" in its online articles.